 Oh, and both engines sound damn sexy too!

 240SX RB25DET Swap

-This has become an extremely common swap over the years, especially for KA owners.
-Given its popularity, there have become many off-the-shelf parts produced to make the swap easier than ever.
+This has become a common swap, especially for KA owners.
+Given its popularity, many off-the-shelf parts have been produced to make the swap easier than ever.

 Here are a few basic essentials to get yourself on your way to your new big-power setup!

-“The ISR Performance RB swap mounts are designed to be your one stop solution for all RWD Nissan RB series engines using the RB20 or RB25 RWD Transmission to fit in both S13 and S14 chassis.”
+“The ISR Performance RB swap mounts are designed to be your one-stop solution for all RWD Nissan RB series engines using the RB20 or RB25 RWD Transmission to fit S13 and S14 chassis.”

 Purchase the ISR Performance RB Swap Mounts for Nissan 240sx at Enjuku Racing.

-Purchase the ISR Aluminum Driveshaft at Enjuku Racing.
+Purchase the ISR Aluminum Driveshafts at Enjuku Racing.